mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 For instance, we are in America.
 We don’t know what’s happening in Japan.
 But Japan is an environment – connected indirectly.
 Or consciously or unconsciously, everything is connected.

 That’s why if you do zazen, immediately you think something which you have never thought.
 Don’t you think so?
-For instance, Paris?
+For instance: Paris?
 I have never been in Paris.
 But when I sit zazen, immediately Paris appears in my head.
 Because I know [about it], maybe.
 So Paris is also one of the environments for me.

 So cut off all things.
 “Cut off” means put them aside.
 You cannot destroy them.